mazwat/mazwat.github.io/making-circuits-lm.md

 *fig 2. - Simple Circuit*\
 **[View Circuit on TinkerCad](https://www.tinkercad.com/things/aefmW5mPE86-simple-electric-circuit/editel?sharecode=bjxDkcj1jYkU3qDBDux5XN-GflpCaIIjGHqfXsWVICQ)**

 Here is a simple circuit.
 We need a source of power.
 So in this case we're going to use a simple coin battery, and we're going to have a light an LED, and basically all we need to do is wire the two together.
-To wire something in TInkerCAD just pull away from the pinLED's have a longer pin and a shorter pin.
+To wire something in TInkerCAD just pull away from the pin or terminal of the battery or component and a line will appear.
+These line are equivalent to the jumper leads you use in a real circuit on a breadboard.

+LED's have a longer pin and a shorter pin.
 The  longer pin is positive (+) and shorter is negative (-).
 So we wire the LED accordingly.
-The wires that you

 Once we have the Led in our circuit we have a put a 'load' on the circuit by introducing the LED which is using power.
 If you start the simulation you can see that the load is too much for the LED, a questions mark appears warning us tha the LED will burn out if we don't resist the flow of electricity.

-fdbeeccb

-the Ellie D and we know that.
-So you can see here in the Ellie D

--bcbe

-The in the positive on an alley on Eli D. The problem positive

-efbccb

-problem on Eli D is the longest one or as demonstrated here.

-dbdaa

-With this slightly kind of with a bit of a kink in it.
-This is

-cc

-the positive terminal for the
-Ellie D so.

--dbcc

-Because this is positive, just to make things clear, we're

-cdfa

-going to make this red.
-And then what we're going to do is draw

-effdd

-take another wire so these are the equivalent of jumper leads

-dfd

-or wires if you like between the different elements.
-OK, so there

-d

-we are.
-We've wired up our
-battery, so this is like a

-edc

-simple circuit that we saw
-earlier on where we've got our

--fca

-source of power.
-And then we've got the load that we want to

-dbaad

-drive, which is this lead.

-abebbfdef

-So if I start the simulation,
-you can see that it immediately

-fbc

-comes on and we've got lights
-coming out of RLED.
-However, you

-dbf

-can see that there is a question mark and that is becausw.
-We are

--ece

-putting too much power through the Ellie D and it needs to be

-cacab

-controlled.
-It needs to be.
-It needs to be managed and it's

-accaf

-being managed through the
-resistor.
-So we need to add a

-d-

-resistor to our circuit.

-ce

 Now in order to workout.